tajirhas9/Software-Engineering-Assessment-Task/README.md

 ### Background

 Your company has decided to migrate its old codebase to a new tech stack.
 Previously, they used vanilla JavaScript since the older codebase ages back before even [Node.js](https://nodejs.org/) was a thing.
 But the problem is, migrations are not that easy to accomplish.
 In an ideal world, you would expect to migrate the whole project to the new stack and then use it.
-But, since your company is already in production, they cannot afford it.
+But, Your company doesn't have enough time since it is already in production.
 They need to introduce simple changes at a time to adapt the new product in the market.
 So, you are currently in that phase of migration where the new codebase is gradually getting updated, but it still supports older codebase features in some cases.

 ### First Task